Events and Integration

 - Verified the leaderboard you care about updates after sending events.

-Once you have dependable ingestion, continue to Leaderboards Overview to understand how scopes, timeframes, scoring, and ranking settings interact with the events you just wired up.
+Once you have dependable ingestion, continue to Leaderboard Overview to understand how scopes, timeframes, scoring, and ranking settings interact with the events you just wired up.